etclabscore/stargate-sg1/README.md

 - Listen for transactions to "our" address on either chain
 - Make a complimentary transaction (transposing sender and recipient) on the opposite chain

+### For would-be hackers and tinkerers

+This is just a proof of concept.
+It's currently configured around using the test networks Goerli and Kotti as examples, but you can easily configure the app _to use any chains you want_.
+You can use private chains.
+You can use mainnets.
+You can use any combination of these.
+The Stargate document talks mostly about a theoretical mainnet::CompanyNet framework, but, as above, it doesn't depend on that kind of relationship.

+Along these lines, described is a system where one value is stargated for another at an arbitrary <2:1> ratio. _This is arbitrary_.
+You can get as fancy as you want; keeping in mind the Stargate mechanism is essentially the bones of a crypto currency exchange app.
+If you want, you can also get fancy experimenting with stargating more than just value; contracts, data, logs -- the universe is yours to wormhole between at will.

+Currently the code assumes that there are only 2 clients, representing a gate at its simplest.
+Swap some function signatures and data structures in here, extend the service runner, and you'll be well on your way to arbitrating an _n_-sided gate.

 ### Develop/Run

 ```shell